msannan/learn-devops/Ansible/Concepts.md

 Ansible uses playbooks for IT automation.

-playbooks are written in yaml
+playbooks are written in __*YAML*__ (YAML Ain't Markup Language), a Unicode-based, human-readable, and computationally powerful data serialization language

 # Inventory
 Ansible can work with one or multiple servers at a single time.

-Agentless
+Agentless - Ansible is agentless.

 Ansible uses an inventory file, default stored at `/etc/ansible/hosts`, an example of inventory file: